-After the application data has been reviewed for accuracy and eligibility the OTAG Department notifies institutions that OTAG Award Claim Forms are available upon request.
-The financial aid office requests and receives the OTAG Award Claim Form and will verify that the student is enrolled and attending at least half-time in an eligible program.
-Once verification is completed, the institution returns this document to the OTAG Department for processing for the issuance of a master check.
+Once verification is completed, the institution determines eligible students and returns a claim form to the OTAG Department for processing for the issuance of a master check.
 If the student drops enrollment after Meridian Technology Center receives the Master check from OTAG, the student's award must be returned to OTAG.
 Within 30 days of receipt of the Master check, an adjustment is made on the OTAG Claim Form and a refund check to OTAG is submitted.
 Master checks for each OTAG Award Claim submitted will be forwarded to the institution during the fall and spring disbursement cycles.
 Students will receive only one OTAG disbursement per fall and spring cycle.